vxnode/NODE-RAT/README.md

 Have had these problems with many diffrent computers

-Go to edit mode in Client.py, line 30
-And change to your computers IPv4
+Go to edit mode in Client.py, line 30 and change to your computers IPv4.
 Now you're done and run the Server.py first just like a normal executable file.
 Diffrent for the Client.py, i crashes when trying to double click it.
 So rather go to cmd in the same directory and run